keeponbeat/framework-widgets-legacy/README.md

 # framework-widgets-legacy
 ---

 NOTE: This version applies to legacy versions of Corona SDK.
-All active development is happening on a newer repo targets the latest versions of Corona SDK (2013.2000 or greater).
+All active development is happening on https://github.com/coronalabs/framework-widget which targets the latest versions of Corona SDK (2013.2000 or greater).

 ## Overview